 The anime series has been on such a long hiatus that there's almost been a full generation gap between the original fans and today's younger anime watchers.
 Full Metal Panic!
 The Second Raid originally aired in 2005, and the Full Metal Panic! light novel series, which number 12 volumes in total, was completed in 2011.
 Even the light novel sequel, Full Metal Panic!
 Another, is up to Volume 12 as of February of 2016, never mind the short story collections.
 As Douji puts it, she was "worried that people may have forgotten about the first few seasons" of the anime.

 Regardless of naming issues, the Full Metal Panic!
-Season 4 release date is set for the spring of 2018, meaning that the first episode will probably air in April of 2018.
-The exact date and number of episodes for the fourth season have yet to be confirmed, but this article will be updated once the announcement is made.
+Season 4 release date is set for the spring of 2018, with an August 2017 interview with Gatou confirming that the first episode will air in 2018.
+The premiere date is April 13, 2018.
+The number of episodes for the fourth season have yet to be confirmed, but this article will be updated once the announcement is made.

 It really depends on the pacing set by the writers.
 The first FMP season adapted three light novel volumes (Fighting Boy Meets Girl, One Night Stand, and Into the Blue) into 24 episodes, although several episodes were anime-original content.
 The Second Raid adapted two light novels, Ending Day by Day parts 1 and 2, into 13 episodes.
 Overall, each episode covered a single book chapter or less.